goggin13/wrestling-stats/README.md

   - /views/layouts
 - new ApplicationController with layout in new controller dir
 - generate new nested models
-  - RAILS_ENV=development bundle exec rails g NewApplication::Drinks oz:integer abv:integer
+  - RAILS_ENV=development bundle exec rails g model NewApplication::Drinks oz:integer abv:integer
   - this will also add a models/new_application.rb module with the table prefix
 - add a new controller in new_application
 - add namespaced route in config/routes